Fight For Your Rights After An Injury From A Construction Site Accident

 Construction sites are one of the most dangerous places to work in Massachusetts.
 At our office we have seen many clients injured on construction sites, including the following:

 - OSHA violations

 Most job sites these days use third-party contractors to perform various kinds of needed work.
 As a result, office buildings and construction sites can present different kinds of hazards as subcontractors, roofers, carpenters, food vendors, or electricians enter a work space to perform a job.
 However, just as your employer can be held liable for injuries that occur to you while on the job, third-party contractors can be held liable for injuries they cause as well.

-If your injuries were caused by a contractor or subcontractor performing work at your job site, you can sue them to recover damages in addition to whatever workers’ compensation benefits you are eligible to receive.
+If your injuries were caused by a contractor or subcontractor performing work at your job site, you can sue them to recover damages as part of a person injury lawsuit in addition to whatever workers’ compensation benefits you are eligible to receive.
 Depending on the severity of your injuries, your workers’ compensation may not be enough to cover all of your medical costs, lost wages, and pain and suffering.
-At Colonna & Doyle, we’re prepared to bring action against negligent third parties in construction accident cases and workers’ compensation cases.
+At Law Office of Colonna, Doyle & Simeola, we’re prepared to bring action against negligent third parties in construction accident cases and workers’ compensation cases.